What is dbSheetClient?

 - Use your existing Access to significantly reduce development and maintenance work hours

-–You can perform development in a short time to make the most of Access' resources, such as forms, reports, queries, modules, macros, and table definitions.
+–You can develop in a short period of time to make the most of Access' resources, such as forms, reports, queries, modules, macros, and table definitions.

-- The server version resource management function supports your corporate internal control
+- The server component resource management function supports your corporate internal control

-–Use the database control, permission management, log management, and unauthorized access prevention provided by dbSheetClient server version to heighten security.
+–Use the database control, permission management, log management, and unauthorized access prevention provided by dbSheetClient server component to heighten security.

-- You can use Access VBA technology to construct a Web-enabled system
+- You can use Access VBA programming to construct a Web-enabled system

 –You don't have to learn server languages, such as Java, PHP, and ASP.NET.
 You can move development and maintenance to in-house operations.